preetxyz/Netflix-Project/README.md

 ## Files

 - Netflix_dashboard.pbix: The Power BI dashboard file.
-- dataset.csv: The dataset used for the dashboard.
+- netflix_titles.csv: The dataset used for the dashboard.

 ## Instructions